Saturday, November 28, 2015

 Ingredients

-2 cups fruit, dried, mixed, apricots, currents, raisins, craisins, dates
+2 cups fruit, dried, mixed, apricots, currants, raisins, craisins, dates

 3 tablespoons rum, dark, or orange juice